-The post festival reception has been at a home – which feels very cozy, however it may also be held elsewhere.
+The post festival reception has been at a home – which feels very cozy.
+However it may also be held in the activities room of a private dorm.
 It is on Saturday evening after the last movie of the day – so it, too, starts around 11:00 PM.
 A piano player provides background music.
-This party is a great place to say goodbye to friends – new and old, talk about Ebertfest and relax after a very busy day.
+This party is a great place to say goodbye to friends – new and old – talk about Ebertfest and relax after a very busy day.

 There are 6 meals included with the VIP pass: lunch and dinner on Thursday, Friday and Saturday.
+The meals are served in “the green room” which is not a specific place.
+The green room could be an event space at the hotel or other venue or a private room at a local restaurant.
 Meal times and duration vary so be sure to check the schedule so you do not miss out.
-Boxed meals are provided for lunches.
-These are upscale meals which offer a choice of different sandwiches and salads.
-These lunches also include chips, fruit, a sweet dessert and soft drinks.
+Lunches can be either boxed lunches (these are upscale meals which offer a choice of different sandwiches and salads) or entrees and sides dishes served buffet style.
+Lunches may include chips, fruit, dessert, salad, pizza, pasta and soft drinks.
 Dinners are fancier and are served at your table by waitstaff.
 A choice of wine (red or white) is available.
 Dinners include a main course, some side dishes and a dessert.
 A vegetarian option is available.